Why I Love the Libby App from Overdrive

 - Can I try out the Libby app without downloading it?
 Yes!
 You absolutely can which I think is so fun.
 Give it a spin on their page here – it’s a ridiculously powerful demo and is JUST like using it on your phone.

-Overall, when I compare the Overdrive app and the Libby app, the Overdrive app feels to me like it was built for a desktop and then was kind of wedged into app format.
+I know people miss the Overdrive app (because change is hard for all of us!), but when I compare the Overdrive app and the Libby app, the Overdrive app felt to me like it was built for a desktop and then was kind of wedged into app format.

 The Libby app, on the other hand, feels designed especially for use on phones and it’s just so smooth, streamlined and WAY user friendly.